 When is it Appropriate to Ask for a Raise?

 You’ll have more leverage and negotiating power with your boss if you have a general understanding of what the average or typical salary is for the type of work you do.
-The good news is that there are several online tools that will tell you what an average person earns in a position like yours.
+The good news is that there are several online tools that will tell you what the average salary a person in a position like yours earns.

 - Payscale® Salary Report